MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

 ## Upgrade to DPM 2019

-You can install System Center Data Protection Manager (DPM) version 2019 on Windows Server 2016 or 2019.
+You can install System Center - 2019  Data Protection Manager (DPM) on Windows Server 2016 or 2019.

 You can upgrade to DPM 2019 from the following versions:
 -  DPM 2016